 There’s a lot of misinformation out there about tumble dryers.
-While it might not be quite as dramatic as “fake news”, it’s well worth cluing yourself in on what’s fact and fiction when it comes to all your appliances.
+While it might not be quite as dramatic as “fake news”, it’s well worth cluing yourself in on what’s fact and what's fiction when it comes to all your appliances.
 This article will bust 5 of the most common myths about tumble dryers.

 Myth #1: "You don’t need to clean the lint filter after every use"